Positive surface group representations in PO(p,q): Introduction

-{In higher rank many different measures of the magnitude of an element play an important role in understanding geometric features of actions, and generalizing different properties of hyperbolizations: the fundamental weights $\omega_k$ describe the translation length on the symmetric space with respect to suitable Finsler distances \cite{KLP}, and, as mentioned above, behave like the hyperbolic length function under surgery for representations in higher rank Teichm\"uller spaces; despite the roots $\alpha_k$ are not induced by a distance, for Anosov representations they are coarsly equivalent to the stable length with respect to any generating system \cite{PK}, and, as for Teichm\"uller space, their entropy is constant and equal to one on higher rank Teichm\"uller spaces \cite{PS,PSW2}. {{Theorem \ref{thm.intro-collar} encodes a powerful generalization of another feature of holonomies of hyperbolizations to $\T$--positive representations into $\PO(p,q)$; analogue results were previously established for Hitchin representations \cite{Lee-Zhang}, Maximal representations \cite{BP} and representations that satisfy some partial hyperconvexity properties \cite{Beyrer-Pozzetti}}.}
+{In higher rank many measures of the magnitude of an element play an important role in understanding geometric features of actions, and different measures generalize different properties of hyperbolizations.
+On the one hand the fundamental weights $\omega_k$ describe the translation length on the symmetric space with respect to suitable Finsler distances \cite{KLP}, and, as mentioned above, behave like the hyperbolic length function under surgery for representations in higher rank Teichm\"uller spaces.
+On the other hand the roots $\alpha_k$, albeit not being induced by a distance, are, for Anosov representations, coarsely equivalent to the stable length with respect to any generating system \cite{PK}, and their entropy is constant and equal to one on higher rank Teichm\"uller spaces \cite{PS,PSW2}.
+Adding to this, {{Theorem~\ref{thm.intro-collar} encodes a powerful generalization of another feature of holonomies of hyperbolizations -- the collar lemma -- to $\T$-positive representations into $\PO(p,q)$; analogous results were previously established for Hitchin representations \cite{Lee-Zhang}, maximal representations \cite{BP} and representations that satisfy some partial hyperconvexity properties, a class containing representations that are not $\T$-positive, and does not always consist of connected components of the character variety \cite{Beyrer-Pozzetti}}.}

-{{ The asymmetry comparing two different length functions in Theorem \ref{thm.intro-collar} is key and indicates that both $\alpha_k$ and $\omega_k$, play an important role in the study of $\T$-positive representations.
-Equation \eqref{e.col2} implies that also a weight vs weight collar lemma holds: for any linked pair $g,h$ and $k\leq p-1$ we have
+{{ The asymmetry comparing two different length functions in Theorem~\ref{thm.intro-collar} is key and indicates that both $\alpha_k$ and $\omega_k$ play an important role in the study of $\T$-positive representations.
+Equation \eqref{e.col2} implies that also a weight versus weight collar lemma holds: for any linked pair $g,h$ and $k\leq p-1$ we have

-On the other hand it is not to expect that a root vs root collar lemma holds, cfr. \cite[Section 7]{Beyrer-Pozzetti}, thus the asymmetric version is the strongest version to hope for.
-For example, in the proof of Theorem \ref{thm.C-intro}, it is crucial that the collar lemma allows us to bound the root length from below.
+This generalizes the collar lemma from \cite{CTT} in the case of $\PO(2,q)$.
+Since it is not expected that a root versus root collar lemma holds, cfr. \cite[Section 7]{Beyrer-Pozzetti}, the asymmetric version is the strongest version to hope for.
+We will indeed need this strong version, as in the proof of Theorem~\ref{thm.C-intro} it is crucial that the collar lemma allows us to bound the root length from below.